 Overall, I am very pleased with the progress we've made, but we still have a lot more work to do.
 Our focus continues to be driving innovation, simplifying our organizational structure to speed decision-making and reducing cost.
 These initiatives are particularly important as we continue to navigate a rapidly shifting marketplace.

-We are not expecting any significant change in the macro environment.
-There are definitely some encouraging signs with improved performance in Western Europe, but headwinds remain in many emerging markets.
-Against the backdrop, our Q2 outlook for non-GAAP diluted net earnings per share will be $0.85 to $0.89 and for the full year the outlook will be $3.60 to $3.75.
+Against that backdrop, our Q3 outlook for non-GAAP diluted net earnings per share will be $0.86 to $0.90, and for the full year, the outlook will be $3.63 to $3.75.

-So now, let me turn it over to Cathie for a closer look at our performance in the quarter.
+So now let me turn it over to Cathie for a closer look at our performance in the quarter.
 Cathie?

 Cathie Lesjak - EVP and CFO: Thanks Meg.
 As Meg said, we feel good about where we are overall as we reached the midpoint of the turnaround.
 In Q2, total Company revenue was in line with expectations, with pockets of strength in PCs and networking.
 Enterprise Group revenue was somewhat lower than expected as storage revenue fell, although Converged Storage solutions continued to outperform the market.

 Total revenue for the quarter was $27.3 billion down 1% year-over-year and approximately flat in constant currency.
 By region, Americas revenue was $11.7 billion down 6% year-over-year or down 4% in constant currency.
 In the U.S. revenue was impacted by key account runoff in Enterprise Services, plus softness in LaserJet Printing and in most EG business units.
 This was partially offset by strength in commercial PCs and networking.